khanhafsa/Foursquare-and-Yelp-API-Analysis/README.md

 # Foursquare-and-Yelp-API-Analysis

-This mini-project aims to extract data from Foursquare and Yelp APIs
+This mini-project aims to extract data from Foursquare and Yelp APIs.